 An individual who flexibly accesses their pensions is obligated to tell all other remaining pension providers they are subject to the MPAA within 91 days of accessing benefits flexibility.
 Failure to notify the other providers in this time can incur a £300 fine and a daily penalty of £60 for every day after the initial 91 days.

 There is no absolute limit placed on the level of benefits an individual can be provided with under a registered pension scheme.
 However, every individual has a set level of benefits, which they can draw from all registered pension schemes in their lifetime without triggering certain tax charges.
 This measure is referred to as the lifetime allowance.

 As with the annual allowance, following the initial announcement, there was a raft of changes.
-The allowance is currently £1,073,100 and will continue to increase each year by the rate of consumer price index (CPI) inflation in the prevailing year.
+The allowance is currently £1,073,100.

 When a “benefit crystallisation event” occurs, and the individual’s available lifetime allowance is unable to cover the entire crystallised amount, the amount which exceeds the individual’s available lifetime allowance at that point is called the chargeable amount and a lifetime allowance charge arises on this chargeable amount.
 If the scheme permits all funds above the lifetime allowance to be taken as a lump sum, this will be subject to an immediate lifetime allowance charge of 55% before it is paid out.

 Alternatively, a charge of 25% applies if the excess above the lifetime allowance is paid as a pension and this income will additionally be subject to tax at the individual’s highest marginal rate, in payment.
 The combined effect of the lifetime allowance charge of 25% and income tax at 20% or 40% on pension income is an overall tax charge of 40% or 55%.

 Age 75 / Death / Transfer out of the UK